+We represent the views of our members to the Club, and liaise with other similar organisations.
 7B.3 Please describe how the society's business delivered these benefits?
 The business of the society must be conducted for the benefit of the community.
 Please describe how the society's business (as described in answer to question 7B.1) provided benefit to the community.

-We provide membership services our members who are supporters of the club and seek to represent them at all levels of the Club.
+We provide benefit to our members by making representations and holding meetings with the club.
+We send regular newsletters to our members and have launched a Pledge Scheme to allow our members to save collectively to buy shares in the Club should there become available.
 7B.4 Did the society work with a specific community, and if so, please describe it here?
 For instance, were the society's activities confined to a specific location; or to a specific group of people?
 Please note that in serving the needs of any defined community, the society should not inhibit the benefit to the community at large.

-We work entirely with with Supporters of Newcastle United Football Club, this includes meeting with their employees and those of the Newcastle United Foundation.
+Our community is all the supporters of Newcastle United Football Club throughout the UK who wish to become members.
 7B.5 What did the society do with any surplus or profit?
 For instance, did you pay a dividend to members (and if so, on what basis); did money get reinvested in the business; put into reserves; used for some other purpose?
-Put into reserves.
+We put any surplus into reserves.
 7B.6 Please state any significant commercial arrangements that the society has, or had, with any other organisation that could create, or be perceived as creating, a conflict of interest.
 Please tell us how you ensured that any such conflict of interest did not prevent the society from acting for the benefit of the community.
-None.